 If you’re experiencing more than two of these symptoms, call your doctor.
 Never hesitate to reach out to a medical professional for any reason.

 Wood Furniture And Structural Signs

-Mold has many forms, and like termites it can break down wood surfaces.
-If you don’t see mold or are unsure if what you see is mold, then look at these signs that what you see is mold.
+Mold has many forms, and like termites, it can break down wood surfaces.
+If you’re unsure if your wooden furniture is affected, look for these signs:

 - wood warping, cracking, or peeling

 - appears in a low-light area with high moisture content

 When you spot a mold problem, take immediate action.
 Here are a few ways to kill mold on different wood surfaces.